-(3c) Collective Worship and Training 2022 - 2023
+(3c) Collective Worship and Training 2023 - 2024

 Ealing ELP did not commission any formal training on Collective Worship or the Determination process for Headteachers, Governors and teachers in schools during this period.
+However, guidance on 'Determinations' is sent out to schools annually with the offer of support and conversation.

-However, SACRE members continue to generously offer schools their time and expertise.
+SACRE members continue to generously offer schools their time and expertise.
 Faith representatives offer to deliver assemblies, support curriculum delivery and provide guidance to individual teachers.
 SACRE/ Ealing LA has a rigorous Collective Worship and Determination process in place, with clear guidance material and well thought out procedures.